Private trusts and private companies

 - change the trust deed

-The source test may apply where a person has transferred assets or services to a company or trust.
+We may use this test if you transfer assets or services to a company or trust.

 Where private trusts or private companies lodge financial statements under the Small Business Entity Concessions, we may still disallow some of expenses that the Australian Taxation Office allows.